Search This Blog

 Walking around all day, sitting in public toilets because no one can see you there, and the pressure exerted from all those eyes is crushing you.

-When your head is in a mess and people say they'd help, but you can feel the tolerance crash to the ground within moments?
-When you turn up, as they invited you to, and they clearly want you to go, but don't say it.
+When your head is in a mess and people say they'd help, but you can feel the tolerance plummet when you ask?
+When you turn up, as said you can, and they clearly want you to go, but don't say it.
 They just hope you'll pick up on the tension and leave.
 But you are so desperate, you just try to stick it out, ignoring all the cues and hints because it's raining outside.
-You can't be whining - everyone has heard enough.
+You can't be whining - everyone's heard enough.
 You need to bring something positive.

 It is like being spun round in circles.
 It's extraordinarily lonely.